I currently work as a writer, editor, and historian.

 Things I love

-General: My husband and daughter, music and singing, food (coffee, cheese, blueberries, Trader Joe’s Coffee Bean Blast ice cream), weather and stars, maps, data, gardens and farms, books, gadgets and apps, Animal Crossing, dogs (especially Jasper, Gazer, and Max), flowers, home, markers & gel pens & watercolors, and exploring new places.
+General: My husband and daughter, music and singing, food (especially coffee, cheese, and blueberries), weather and stars, maps, data, gardens and farms, books, gadgets and apps, Animal Crossing, dogs (especially Jasper, Gazer, and Max), flowers, home, markers & gel pens & watercolors, and exploring new places.
 I also LOVE connecting people with one another.
 I’m embarrassed to admit that I love deep cleaning and organizing.

 Surprising Likes: Anything about mobsters, true crime, Vikings, and pandemic disease